 10. Young Male Player of the Year!

 After that spectacular 2017, Sargent was named the U.S. Soccer Young Male Player of the Year on 21 December.
 Next up for the exciting talent is Werder Bremen and a chance to build a career in the Bundesliga and emulate the likes of Borussia Dortmund’s Christian Pulisic and Schalke midfielder Weston McKennie.
-“I’m really looking forward to next year and the new challenge in Bremen,” Sargent said in quotes given to Werder’s official website. “[They] made a huge effort with me and they have always shown in the past that they give young players like myself an ideal introduction to professional football.”
+“I’m really looking forward to the new challenge in Bremen,” Sargent told the club’s official website.
+“They've made a huge effort with me and they have always shown in the past that they give young players like myself an ideal introduction to professional football.”